 Consider an air cleaner

-While your HVAC system filter does an excellent job of grabbing the larger pieces of dust and pollutant particles, you may want to invest in an air filtration system, which can filter out most bacteria and sneeze droplets.
+While your HVAC system filter does an excellent job of grabbing the larger pieces of dust and pollutant particles, you may want to invest in an air filtration system for your New Jersy home, which can filter out most bacteria and sneeze droplets.
 It can even repel odors and chemical vapors.

-If you’re concerned about your home’s indoor air quality, Heating Specialties can help.
+If you’re concerned about your home’s indoor air quality in South Jersey, Heating Specialties can help.
 Contact us now at (866) 923-2653 or schedule an appointment online so we can discuss your indoor air quality options.
 If you’re going to be indoors, ensure you’re enjoying clean air, thanks to Heating Specialties, Inc.!